Last Updated on May 21, 2026

 If you would rather not mess with the Smart App Control settings and simply unblock a single file, you can do this with just a few steps.

-If you want to add the Unblock checkbox back to the file properties, you can run the following PowerShell command to do so.
-Just be sure to edit the file path and file name to match your environment.
+If you want to add the Unblock checkbox back to the file properties, you can run the followingĀ PowerShellĀ command to do so.
+Open your terminal as an administrator and paste the string below.
+Just be sure to edit the file path and file name to match your exact environment.

 Set-Content -Path “C:\Your\File\Path\Here.iso” -Stream Zone.Identifier -Value “[ZoneTransfer]`nZoneId=3”